PandaBean18/teams-attendance-form-filler/README.md

 }
 ```
 Now you can copy the code from my [ms graph auth](https://github.com/PandaBean18/teams-attendance-form-filler/blob/main/ms_graph_auth.py) file or from [here](https://github.com/AzureAD/microsoft-authentication-library-for-python/blob/dev/sample/username_password_sample.py)

+**Note:** The first time that you will try running this, the program will print a url and exit, you will need to go to the url and authorize your application.
+After you have            authorized it, you might get something that says 'something went wrong, no redirect url provided' (I dont remember this was a month ago.), it is alright and your app has        been authorized, there was just no redirect url (duh).

 # Step 2: Creating a flow with microsoft power automate
 Create a flow that sends messages to your outlook account when a new message is added to the channel with [Ms power automate](https://powerautomate.microsoft.com) (use school acc lol)